1998–99 French Rugby Union Championship

 The 1998–99 French Rugby Union Championship was played by 24 teams divided in the preliminary phase into three pools of 8.
 The first five teams from each pool and the best 6th placed were admitted to second round.
 The other played a relegation tournament divided in two pools.

-Toulouse won the title, beating Montferrand in the final (that lose for 6th time the final).
+Toulouse won the title, beating Montferrand in the final (marking their 6th loss in the final).